 Why does the cheat sheet or checklist convert so well?

 Going back to the criteria listed above, the cheat sheet or checklist hits on every single point.
 It’s specific, it’s downloadable, it’s easy to consume, and it’s ridiculously easy to follow and get results.
-All one has to do is check of the items on the list!
+All one has to do is check the items on the list!

+There are effective lead magnet templates and then there’s webinar.
 What makes the webinar lead magnet so effective is the fact that it has a very high perceived value.
 This is a live event, and therefore you are offering so much more than a simple download… you are offering an experience.

 Sleeknote offers webinars on a regular basis, so they smartly give visitors the opportunity to subscribe to be the first to know about upcoming webinars.